Stigma of HIV and representations in the media

 Women's HIV prevention: the importance of the vaginal ring

-In sub-Saharan Africa where the HIV infection rate is highest, woman and girls accounted for 63% of all new HIV infections in 2020.
-Women's HIV prevention techniques are essential in the fight against HIV.
-Recommended this year, the Dapivirine vaginal ring is an HIV prevention method that is woman-controlled and long-acting.
+In Women's HIV prevention techniques are essential in the fight against HIV.
+In sub-Saharan Africa where the HIV infection rate is highest, woman and girls accounted for 63% of all new HIV infections in 2021.
+The Dapivirine vaginal ring is an HIV prevention method that is woman-controlled and long-acting.

-The World Health Organization (WHO) estimated that there were 37.7 million people living with human immunodeficiency virus (HIV) at the end of 2020.
-Around 65% are women, the majority of whom live in sub-Saharan Africa.
+The United Nations estimated that there were 38.4 million people living with human immunodeficiency virus (HIV) at the end of 2021.
+Around 54% are women, the majority of whom live in sub-Saharan Africa.